ColleagueRiley/X11-Drag-n-Drop/README.md

 case SelectionNotify: {
 ```

-To do this, first, make sure the property that was converted was the XdndSelection.
+To do this, first, ensure the property is the XdndSelection.

 ```c
 /* this is only for checking for drops */